Vocoder: Theory

-Information about the instantaneous frequency of the original voice signal (as distinct from its spectral characteristic) is discarded; it was not important to preserve this for the vocoder's original use as an encryption aid.
+Information about the fundamental frequency of the initial voice signal (as distinct from its spectral characteristic) is discarded; it was not important to preserve this for the vocoder's original use as an encryption aid.
 It is this dehumanizing aspect of the vocoding process that has made it useful in creating special voice effects in popular music and audio entertainment.

 Instead of a point-by-point recreation of the waveform, the vocoder process sends only the parameters of the vocal model over the communication link.
 Since the parameters change slowly compared to the original speech waveform, the bandwidth required to transmit speech can be reduced.
 This allows more speech channels to utilize a given communication channel, such as a radio channel or a submarine cable.

 Analog vocoders typically analyze an incoming signal by splitting the signal into multiple tuned frequency bands or ranges.
-To reconstruct the signal, a carrier signal is sent through a series of these tuned bandpass filters.
+To reconstruct the signal, a carrier signal is sent through a series of these tuned band-pass filters.
 In the example of a typical robot voice the carrier is noise or a sawtooth waveform.
 There are usually between 8 and 20 bands.

 The amplitude of the modulator for each of the individual analysis bands generates a voltage that is used to control amplifiers for each of the corresponding carrier bands.
 The result is that frequency components of the modulating signal are mapped onto the carrier signal as discrete amplitude changes in each of the frequency bands.

 Often there is an unvoiced band or sibilance channel.
 This is for frequencies that are outside the analysis bands for typical speech but are still important in speech.
 Examples are words that start with the letters s, f, ch or any other sibilant sound.
 Using this band produces recognizable speech, although somewhat mechanical sounding.
 Vocoders often include a second system for generating unvoiced sounds, using a noise generator instead of the fundamental frequency.
 This is mixed with the carrier output to increase clarity.